Fitoussi/geo-my-wp/readme.txt

 * Single location map - now display additional information below the map and info window on marker click.
 * Much cleaner code for better performance.
 * New results styling.
-* Thickbox effect on feaure image click in results.
+* Thickbox effect on feature image click in results.

 = 1.2.7 =

 * bug fix - pagination will not work when updating to wordpress 3.4
-* bug fix - posts that have two categories from the same taxonomy assined to it will not show in search results.
+* bug fix - posts that have two categories from the same taxonomy assigned to it will not show in search results.
 * bug fix - fix problem where search form will always show in the top of the page.
 * CSS fix
 * code improvement - better code for filtering taxonomies.
-* Added Feature - Now you can use Latitude / longitude insted of address when creating/updating a post
+* Added Feature - Now you can use Latitude / longitude instead of address when creating/updating a post
 * Added Feature - If no address entered in the input field the plugin will display all posts ordered by the title.

 = 1.2.6 =

 * Bug fix - Form id value is not being saved and doesn't show in widget when first creating a shortcode
-* Bug fix - widget redirect to main site when plugin installed in subsite.
+* Bug fix - widget redirect to main site when plugin installed in sub-site.

 = 1.2.5 =